-If you’ve read a book or two, or even listened carefully to some song lyrics, it’s highly likely that you’ve encounter several literary elements without realizing it.
+If you’ve read a book or two, or even listened carefully to some song lyrics, it’s highly likely that you've encountered several literary elements without realizing it.
 But what is a literary element, and how do you use one successfully in your writing?

 To improve your writing and make it more powerful, you’ll need to become closely acquainted with these techniques no matter what book genres you are writing, so you can feel comfortable using them in your stories.

 Some common examples of literary elements that most people are familiar with are metaphors, similes, personification, alliteration, and symbolism.
 But this is just the tip of the iceberg.
 There are many more elements to consider, with more advanced or less-known devices such as aphorism, archetype, red herring, mood, and more.

-The more literary elements that writers have to use in their arsenal, the more powerful your writing will be.
+The more literary elements you have to use in your arsenal, the more powerful your writing will be.

 This will also prevent you from overusing the same literary elements in your writing.
 While it's natural that as you practice and develop your writing skills, you'll likely stick to a handful of devices that become part of your style, variety is always beneficial – especially for strengthening your writing craft.

 Why use literary elements?